bthate/genocide/README.rst

 #########

 NAME
-        GENOCIDE - using the law to administer poison the king commits genocide.
+        GENOCIDE - using the law to administer poison the king of the netherlands commits genocide.

 SYNOPSIS
         1) genocide <cmd> [mods=mod1,mod2] [-d] [-h] [-s] [-v]